janakerman/janakerman/src/pages/relational-data-in-dynamodb/index.md

 Since the entities have different attributes, this would require the creation of a Global Secondary Index (GSI) for every single entity.

-Whilst AWS's soft limit of 20GSIs per table means that this is a feasible approach for a lot of applications, it gets difficult as the complexity of your service increases.
+Whilst AWS's soft limit of 20 GSIs per table means that this is a feasible approach for a lot of applications, it gets difficult as the complexity of your service increases.
 Also, there is additional storage and provisioned capacity costs for each index.
 We can be a little more efficient than that.

 Instead, we can "overload" the `Primary Index` by creating two more generic columns: a `HASH` key named `PartitionKey` and a `RANGE` key called `SortKey`.
 The name of the index attributes no longer reflect the attribute's content.
 At the downside of less intuitive attribute names, we gain the ability to use a single index for all our entity access.